 While these studies demonstrate the effectiveness of various telehealth therapy methods for teens, it’s essential to recognize that the most suitable approach may vary depending on the individual’s unique needs and preferences.

-How does teen therapy work?
+How does therapy for teens work?

 Teen therapy is a specialized form of mental health support tailored to address the unique challenges faced by adolescents during their formative years.
 It aims to help teenagers navigate the emotional, social, and psychological changes they experience while fostering personal growth, resilience, and well-being.
 Here’s an overview of how teen therapy works: